projectara/greybus-spec/source/bridged_phy.rst

 Table :num:`table-i2s-get-supported-configurations-response` defines
 the I2S Get Supported Configurations Response.
-The response contains the status byte, a configurations count, and an array of :ref:`i2s-configuration-struct`\s.
+The response contains a configurations count, and an array of :ref:`i2s-configuration-struct`\s.

 .. figtable::
     :nofig: